 How You Get a Diagnosis

 Early detection of recurrent colorectal cancer raises the odds that it can be cured.
-Most of the time, your doctor will discover you've got it when you see him for one of your regular follow-up visits after your treatment for your original cancer is over.
+Most of the time, your doctor will discover you've got it when you see them for one of your regular follow-up visits after your treatment for your original cancer is over.

 Your doctor may also ask you to get a colonoscopy, but these are better at finding new tumors than at discovering recurrent colorectal cancer.

 Your doctor may want you to get a biopsy to confirm signs that you've got recurrent colorectal cancer.
-In this procedure, he'll cut off a piece of the tumor and look at it under a microscope.
+In this procedure, they'll cut off a piece of the tumor and look at it under a microscope.

-He may also suggest you get imaging tests such as computed tomography (CT) of the stomach, chest, and pelvis to help see if the cancer has spread and how far.
+they may also suggest you get imaging tests such as computed tomography (CT) of the stomach, chest, and pelvis to help see if the cancer has spread and how far.

 Your doctor will consider many different things before suggesting a treatment plan.
 A lot depends on how long it's been since you had the first cancer, where the cancer has come back, whether it's spread, and what kind of overall health you're in.